From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Week 8: Refinement

-Based on Week 7 data, made adjustments:
+Based on Week 7 data, they made adjustments:

 Week 9-10: Role Definition Lock